Cristianfllc3/ApexOracle_AuthSocial/README.md

 Oracle APEX - How to Access Oracle APEX Applications With Google Credentials [^2].
 (A few details differents, that it is why all the pics)

+This tutorial have two mains part:
+- Google console, to create a Auth Key
+- Config Apex Authentication Scheme

+  ## Google console, to create a Auth Key

 ### Create a project in console.developers.google.com (Apex Oracle Auth Social)
 https://console.cloud.google.com/apis/dashboard